alexlovelltroy/lovelltroy.org/content/home/experience.md

 # Cray/HPE

-Alex was the lead architect for CSM, the first Control System built specifically for the challenges of Exascale Supercomputing.
+Alex was the lead architect for CSM, the first Supercompuer Control System built specifically for the challenges of Exascale Supercomputing.

 # Pythian